l3af-project/l3af-arch/discussions/secure_web_api.md

 The default location for the certificates can be ‘/etc/ssl/l3af/certs/’ and this path can also be changed through a l3afd configuration option in cases where the user would like to use a custom location.

-In case of auto-generation of the certificates, L3AFD will place the root certificates, the server certificates in the configured path, and the client certificates will be placed in a subdirectory ‘client’ under the configured path.

-In case of manually generated certificates or existing certificates, the user will have to place the root certificates and the server certificates in the configured directory path before starting L3AFD.
+The user will have to place the root certificates and the server certificates in the configured directory path before starting L3AFD.

 ### Enabling mTLS